indrekots/kubernetes-the-much-harder-way/README.md

 # About

-This is a fork of [Kubernetes The Hard Way AWS](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws) by [@prabhatsharma](https://github.com/prabhatsharma) which in turn is a fork of the original [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)by Kelsey Hightower.
+This is a fork of [Kubernetes The Hard Way AWS](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws) by [@prabhatsharma](https://github.com/prabhatsharma) which in turn is a fork of the original [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by [Kelsey Hightower](https://github.com/kelseyhightower).

 # Kubernetes The Much Harder Way